PawLitically Correct offers in home and remote cat behavior consultations in the Washington DC metro area and around the world.

 Types Sessions Offered

-Single Session-$125 for a 1 hour session.
+Follow Up Session-$125 for a 1 hour session.

 Package of 4 Sessions-$400.
+Packages do not include initial consultation.
 This includes four 1-hour sessions.

 Package of 6 Sessions-$600.
-This includes six 1-hour sessions.
+Packages do not include initial consultation. includes six 1-hour sessions.

-Package of 4 Sessions-$240
+Package of 4 Sessions-$320

-Package of 6 Sessions-$360
+Package of 6 Sessions-$480

 What to Expect

 Prior to our first session you will be sent a history form for you to complete and submit before we meet.
 If we are doing a remote session, you may be asked to submit videos and pictures of the concerning behavior and environment.
-After your session you will receive a training, behavior modification or environmentl modification plan.
+After your session you will receive a training, behavior modification or environment modification plan.
 It's important that you stick to the plan and recommendations to achieve the desired outcome.